2,770,000 Million Americans have served some 5.4 Million deployments since the terror attacks of September 11, 2001.

 Every day, on average, 20 U.S. military veterans commit suicide.

-To reduce that number and provide veterans with urgently needed help for PTSD, SoldierStrong is partnering with the Veterans Administration to offer StrongMind, a revolutionary virtual reality therapy program that leverages cutting edge trechnology to make therapy not only as effective as possible but also more appealing to younger generations.
+To reduce that number and provide veterans with urgently needed options for PTSD treatment, SoldierStrong is partnering with the Veterans Administration to offer StrongMind, a revolutionary virtual reality therapy program that leverages cutting-edge technology to make therapy not only as effective as possible but also more appealing to younger generations.

 Many veterans and active service members are haunted by memories of specific disturbing events that occurred during combat.
 Oftentimes they avoid those memories — and anything that triggers them — at any cost.
 That avoidance takes a heavy toll over time.